Tyrrrz/Tyrrrz.me/src/data/blog-posts/parsing-with-fparsec/Post.md

         0
 ```

-If we run this piece of code, we should end up seeing `Value: Golden State Warriors`.
+Once we run this piece of code, we should see `Value: Golden State Warriors`.
 Awesome, we've verified that our parser works and made a pretty simple but useful API around it.

 _The finished project is also available as a gist [here](https://gist.github.com/Tyrrrz/eb68660903c9c6e4dd231eeee20113a4)._